 The poll questions explored what people think are the most important steps that migrants themselves and the UK government can take to try to make migration work in practice.

 British Future’s recent report ‘EU migration from Romania and Bulgaria: What do the public think’ offers a detailed account of what people think about the extension of free movement to Romania and Bulgaria, about the experience of Polish migration after 2004, and about the broader questions of Britain’s membership of the EU.
 The report drew on a nationally representative poll conducted by ICM, and deliberative research in Southampton, Bolton and Reading.
 The report can be read in full (PDF file) here.
+If you want to read that file in the another format, you can Convert PDF to Word file

 The new Ipsos MORI polling formed part of the British Future and The Observer ‘State of the Nation 2014’ poll, which will be published in January.
 Ipsos MORI polled a representative sample of 2,244 people, aged 16 to 75.
 For the final question, half of the poll sample (1,132 people) were asked about Romanians and Bulgarians coming to Britain and half of the poll sample (1,132 people) were asked a similar question about immigrants coming to Britain.
 This split-sample experiment offers an insight into how far perceptions of Romanian and Bulgarian migrants are more or less similar to those held about immigrants generally.